 - Continued one-on-one communication after requests to cease

-- Distribution or threat of distribution of people's personally identifying information, AKA “doxing”
+- Distribution or threat of distribution of people's personally identifying information, also known as “doxing”

 Consequences for failing to comply with this policy

-Consequences for failing to comply with this policy may include, at the sole discretion of the Fuchsia community managers:
+Consequences for failing to comply with this policy may include any of the following, at the sole discretion of the Fuchsia community managers:

-Participants warned to stop any harassing behavior are expected to comply immediately; failure to do so will result in an escalation of consequences.
-The decisions of the Fuchsia community managers may be appealed via email@example.com.
+Participants warned to stop any harassing behavior are expected to comply immediately.
+Failure to do so will result in an escalation of consequences.
+The decisions of the Fuchsia community managers may be appealed at firstname.lastname@example.org.

 This Code of Conduct is adapted from the Chromium Code of Conduct, based on the Geek Feminism Code of Conduct, the Django Code of Conduct, and the Geek Feminism Wiki, "Effective codes of conduct" guide.